shageenthsandrakumar/Project-Euler/problem_024/README.md

 - **Floor division counts completed groups**: `n // k` counts how many full groups fit before reaching n
 - **Group boundaries are multiples**: Positions 0, k, 2k, 3k, ... start new groups

-This is not an implementation detail—it's a mathematical property of modular arithmetic and factorial number systems.
+This is not an implementation detail.
+It's a mathematical property of modular arithmetic and factorial number systems.

 ---